ConvertKit/convertkit-wordpress/SETUP.md

 ![ChromeDriver Screenshot](/.github/docs/chromedriver.png?raw=true)

-In a second Terminal window, in the Plugin's directory, run the tests to make sure there are no errors and that you have correctly setup your environment:
+In a second Terminal window, in the Plugin's directory, build and run the tests to make sure there are no errors and that you have correctly setup your environment:

 ```bash
 vendor/bin/codecept build